edgecollective/edge-blog/posts/notes/vale_remote.md

 A nice general review of OLEDs and various libraries and use-cases, [here](https://bengoncalves.wordpress.com/2015/10/01/oled-display-and-arduino-with-power-save-mode/).
 Includes code for putting the OLED to sleep.

+---
+2020-11-29 04:42:55

+# <a name="update_nov29"></a> Update NOV 29 2020

+**Current situation.**  Adding the watchdog timer seems to have made the remote node more robust; it has been operating non-stop for several days now, plugged into the RAK Pi.
+We'd like to move to installing the device into the greenhouse.
+Are there any things we ought to do first to improve the likelihood of success there?

+There are two things we might consider doing immediately:

+1. **Reduce remote node power consumption.** The remote node is currently broadcasting every 10 seconds or so, and sleeping in between.
+This is far more data than is useful, and will unnecessarily drain the battery.
+We should change this to an interval of about 10 minutes or so.
+2. **Add remote node battery measurement**.
+It would be helpful to add remote battery level measurement to the remote node, so we can better assess the solar charging statistics.
+Note: doing so would require re-programming the gateway, as well, to accommodate the additional parameter.

+**Discussion**.
+(1) Above (increasing the sleep time between measurements / broadcasts) is an quick fix, which can be accomplished with the Feather plugged into the RAK, and the process has been done before, and recently.
+The process for (2) should be straightforward, but hasn't been done before via the RAK.
+It could require some fiddling, iterating, back-and-forth, and risks 'breaking' the system until the Arduino IDE is used; and we currently don't have an on-site way of using the Arduino IDE to reprogram the ESP32 (ran into security issues installing ESP32 on Walt's computer).

+**Recommendation**.
+My recommendation at this point is: let's do (1) above (increase the sleep time), and wait on (2) (adding battery level).

+**Next steps**.
+On 30 NOV or so, I will test out (1) locally here in the US, increasing the sleep time on the remote node to approx. 10 minutes.
+If the code works, we can upload it to the remote node (via the RAK), and test it overnight.
+If that works, we can then move the remote node to the greenhouse.